-The Subsidiary has also entered into certain hedging and other contractual arrangements that have been put in place to achieve a high degree of certainty (and thereby reduce uncertainty) as to the likely cash out-flows that are expected to occur over the life of the project.
+The Company has also entered into certain hedging and other contractual arrangements that have been put in place to achieve a high degree of certainty (and thereby reduce uncertainty) as to the likely cash out-flows that are expected to occur over the life of the project.

 The hedging arrangements are explained in more detail below under "Hedging arrangements".
-In summary the RPI swaps have the impact of effectively converting a proportion of the RPI variable cash flows arising from the Subsidiary's transmission services activities into a known series of cash flows over the life of the project.
+In summary the RPI swaps have the impact of effectively converting a proportion of the RPI variable cash flows arising from the Company's transmission services activities into a known series of cash flows over the life of the project.

 Other contractual arrangements with third parties have been entered into that have a pricing mechanism that features linkages to RPI or other indices, which has the effect of reducing the uncertainty as to the quantum and frequency of cash outflows arising.
-As a consequence, it is the opinion of the Directors that the costs and related cash flows associated with these arrangements are more likely than not to vary in a similar manner with the principal cash inflows generated by the Subsidiary in relation to its transmission services that are not subject to the RPI swaps arrangements.
+As a consequence, it is the opinion of the Directors that the costs and related cash flows associated with these arrangements are more likely than not to vary in a similar manner with the principal cash inflows generated by the Company in relation to its transmission services that are not subject to the RPI swaps arrangements.

-The Subsidiary also has access to a liquidity facility of £5,001k (2015: £5,001k) that the Subsidiary can access in the event that it has an insurable or income adjusting event.
-Debt service can be met from the Debt Service Account facility of £9,477k (2015: £9,841k) as well as spare operating cash.
+The Company also has access to a liquidity facility of £5,001k (2015: £5,001k) that the Company can access in the event that it has an insurable or income adjusting event.

-The EIB has provided a letter of credit at a level of 15% of senior bonds outstanding which is £48,825k at 31 March 2016 as a form of subordinated credit enhancement instrument for the Subsidiary in relation to the bonds and the hedging agreements.
+The EIB has provided a letter of credit at a level of 15% of senior bonds outstanding which is £48,825k at 31 March 2016 as a form of subordinated credit enhancement instrument for the Company in relation to the bonds and the hedging agreements.